Fasunle/Fasunle/README.md

 # Full Stack Developer

 I am Kehinde Fasunle.
 I studied Biochemistry and Molecular Biology in Obafemi Awolowo University, Nigeria.
-I have been motivated to become a software engineer when I took an introductory course on Computer Science in the university.
+I was motivated to become a software engineer when I took an introductory course on Computer Science in the university.

 I am highly motivated to work either alone or with peers.
-I love to discuss technology and their capabilities.
+I love to discuss technology and its capabilities.

-I look forward to starting a career has a fullstack software developer.
+I look forward to starting a career as a fullstack software developer.

 ## 🐍 Snake game with my GitHub contributions